| Note: Large images and

 physicians treat these patients symptomatically with a short leg walking

 cast or hard-sole shoe for 2 to 3 weeks.
 Surgery is rarely indicated.
+Clinical Pearls 1.
+It is important to

 differentiate between the different types of fractures of the fifth